-Urologists should be trained and experienced in performing Rezum.
+Top urologists in Toronto should be trained and experienced in performing Rezum.
 Dynamiq Urology at Lotus Surgical Centre is a College of Physicians and Surgeons of Ontario Approved Centre for Rezum.

 Temporary discomfort with the catheter is the most common side-effect.
 Burning may occur in some patients for a short period.
 Flow can be intermittent initially.

 Studies have shown that Rezum lasts as long as standard operations such as TURPs (transurethral resection of the prostate).
 The need to go on medications or repeating surgery down the road is less than 4.4.% over 5 years.